 Bierdz sentenced

 Troy Blerdz stands as Judge Troy Bierdz standa as Judge Bruce E. Schroeder pro-nounces sentence Thursday in Kenosha Circuit Court.
-Con-victed of killing his mother on July 14, Bierdz, 19, was sen-teaced to life in prison with no possibility of parole for 50 years.
+Con-victed of killing his mother on July 14, Bierdz, 19, was sen-tenced to life in prison with no possibility of parole for 50 years.

+e shows nothing.
+He is a shell, a void, a slate wiped clean by his actions ...

 Don Bielski, public defender

+tencing Thursday afternoon.